How to Get a Crash Report in Santa Cruz, California

 In addition, the accident report will likely indicate whether or not any traffic tickets were issued at the scene of the accident.
 The responding police officer may give an opinion with regards to fault, or that question may be left unanswered.

 If the report includes a statement made by the other driver, it can be an important piece of evidence that your attorney can use against the other driver’s credibility at trial – particularly if the other driver later changes his or her story about how the accident occurred.
-The report needs to be reviewed by a skilled Monterey car accident lawyer.
+The report needs to be reviewed by a skilled Monterey auto accident lawyer.

-Contact Our California Car Accident Lawyers Today
+Contact Our California Auto Accident Attorneys Today

-At the Allen Law Firm, our Santa Cruz car accident lawyers have helped many injured victims recover maximum compensation.
+At the Allen Law Firm, our Santa Cruz auto accident lawyers have helped many injured victims recover maximum compensation.
 If you or a loved one was hurt in a car crash in the Central Coast region of California, we can help.